Tufin/oasdiff/README.md

 You can ignore multiple elements with a comma-separated list of excluded elements as in [this example](#ignore-changes-to-description-and-examples).
 Note that [Extensions](https://swagger.io/specification/#specification-extensions) are always excluded from the diff.

+## Excluding Specific Endpoints
+You can filter endpoints in two ways:
+1. By path name: use the `-filter` option to exclude paths that don't match the given regular expression, see [example](#openapi-diff-for-endpoints-containing-api-in-the-path)
+2. By extension: use the `-filter-extension` option to exclude paths and operations with an OpenAPI Extension matching the given regular expression, see [example](#exclude-paths-and-operations-with-extension-x-beta)

 ## Notes for Go Developers
 ### Embedding oasdiff into your program